 Worship & Music

-The Anglican Church Haarlem is committed to a strong liturgical tradition.
-We are known for the excellence of our choir and we are fortunate to have Martin A. van Bleek as our Director of Music.
-We offer two ‘cathedral style’ services a month, always with a sung psalm, sung liturgy, hymns and anthems.
-Often there are two anthems, one of which is a post communion anthem.
-If there is a fifth Sunday in the month, we offer a traditional Evensong service.
+The Choir: The Anglican Church Haarlem is committed to a strong liturgical tradition.
+We are known for the excellence of our choir led by Martin A. van Bleek, Director of Music.
+We offer two ‘cathedral style’ services a month, with a sung psalm, sung liturgy, hymns and anthem.
+For every fifth Sunday in the month, we offer a traditional Evensong service.

-Our services with live music are also very popular.
-Most recently we enjoyed flute and organ music before and after the service as well as a mediative piece during communion.
-One member of the congregation wrote: ‘please communicate heartfelt thanks to our musicians for their musical contribution to our service.
+Live Music: Our services with live music are very popular and we recently enjoyed flute and organ music before and after the service as well as a mediative piece during communion.
+One member of the congregation recently wrote: ‘please communicate heartfelt thanks to our musicians for their musical contribution to our service.
 It really made it extraordinary, setting and focusing the mood before the service and prolonging reflection time after the final blessing and charge.’

 Flute and Organ, Bach Excerpts, September 2021: Click here to view

 Good Friday Service, April 2nd 2021.
 Click here to view